horovod/horovod/docs/conda.rst

 Verifying the Conda environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After building the Conda environment you can check that Horovod has been built with support for the deep learning frameworks TensorFlow, PyTorch, Apache MXNet, and the contollers MPI and Gloo with the following command.
+After building the Conda environment, check that Horovod has been built with support for the deep learning frameworks TensorFlow, PyTorch, Apache MXNet, and the contollers MPI and Gloo with the following command.

 .. code-block:: bash